By Madeline Marshall

 And because of it, Republican presidential hopefuls have showered Maryland with attention over the past two weeks.
-Mitt Romney, who currently leads the delegate race with 558 supporters, visited Arbutus in Baltimore County on March 21.
-Former House Speaker Newt Gingrich, who has 133 delegates, came to Annapolis on March 27.
+Mitt Romney, who currently leads the delegate race with 558 supporters, on March 21.
+Former House Speaker Newt Gingrich, who has 133 delegates, on March 27.

 Former Sen. Rick Santorum, who has 273 delegates, did not visit Maryland.

 Maryland's 37 delegates should impact the race to reach 1,144 to win the nomination, Lichtman said.
-(Learn more about the delegate and primary voting on our "Maryland Matters in Primary" post.)
+(Learn more about the on our "Maryland Matters in Primary" post.)

 There are a total of eight Republican candidates on the primary ballot for Tuesday.
 Find the complete list on the Maryland State Board of Elections site.
 The candidate who is eventually nominated will challenge President Barack Obama on General Election Day on Tuesday Nov.
 6.

 One of Maryland's two Senate seats is also up for grabs this election season.
 Nine democrats will appear on the primary ballot, including incumbent Sen. Ben Cardin.

 Ten Republican candidates appear on the primary ticket, .